 What does coming out mean?

 Coming out is when a person decides to reveal an important part of their identity to other people.
 This can be family, close friends, work colleagues or sports buddies.
 For LGBTQ people, coming out means revealing their sexual orientation and/or gender identity.
+Read more about the 5 phases of coming-out here.

 The inner coming-out